cnumr/ecoLinter/docs/rules/js/eco-font-family-use.md

 ## Rule Details

-This rule warn the user if he used a non standard font.
+This rule warn the user if he used a non-standard font.

+A standard font is better than custom font because, it won't be asked to be loaded each time.
+The custom font will ask many resources to be loaded, each time we will reload the page a request will be sent to collect that font, and processor resources to handle the request.
+So the fact to avoid to use custom fonts is a good thing for eco coding

 Examples of **incorrect** code for this rule: